anra8571/experiment-fNIRS-tapping/README.md

 # Example finger tapping fNIRS experiment

 This is an example fNIRS finger tapping experiment written for the Presentation software.
+The data can be found here: https://github.com/rob-luke/BIDS-NIRS-Tapping

 ## Description